mongodb/terraform-provider-mongodbatlas/docs/guides/advanced-cluster-new-sharding-schema.md

 <a id="migration-replicaset"></a>
 ### Migrate advanced_cluster type `REPLICASET`

-To learn more, see the documentation on [transitioning from a replicaset to a sharded cluster](https://www.mongodb.com/docs/atlas/scale-cluster/#convert-a-replica-set-to-a-sharded-cluster).
+To learn more, see the documentation on [transitioning from a replica set to a sharded cluster](https://www.mongodb.com/docs/atlas/scale-cluster/#scale-your-replica-set-to-a-sharded-cluster).

 Consider the following replica set configuration:
 ```